feathersjs/docs/getting-started/introduction.md

 ## Minimalist

 Built on top of [Express](http://expressjs.com/), Feathers has embodied the same spirit.
 It is comprised of a bunch of small modules that are all completely optional and the core weighs in at just a few hundred lines of code.
 How's that for light weight?!
-Now you can see where Feathers got it's name. 😉
+Now you can see where Feathers got its name. 😉

 ## Service oriented